DD4WH/Teensy-ConvolutionSDR/README.md

 * FFT and inverse FFT with 1024 points using the new CMSIS DSP lib complex FFT function
 * filtering with 513 tap FIR filter (equivalent to 4104 tap filtering because of decimation-by-8) --> comparably steep filters are normally available in commercial receivers from 2000$ upwards ;-)
 * filter coefficients are calculated by the Teensy itself and the filter bandwidth can be chosen arbitrarily by the user in 100Hz-steps (100Hz to 11kHz audio bandwidth)
-* demodulation of AM (nine different algorithms implemented), SAM (real synchronous AM !), LSB, USB, pseudo-Stereo-USB, pseuso-Stereo-LSB (more to come . . .)
+* demodulation of AM (nine different algorithms implemented), SAM (real synchronous AM !) with user-selected sidebands and Stereo-SAM, LSB, USB, pseudo-Stereo-USB, pseuso-Stereo-LSB (more to come . . .)
 * display up to 192kHz of frequency spectrum
-* Zoom into the spectrum for greater frequency resolution detail: built in with Frank Bösings code for sample rate change on-the-fly
+* Zoom into the spectrum for greater frequency resolution detail: uses a Zoom FFT approach (Lyons 2011)
 * superb audio quality (of course not like FM quality, but very good compared to other commercially available shortwave receivers)
 * needs about 80% of the processor ressources at 192ksps sample rate and SAM demodulation (much lower with USB/LSB and AM)